jeyreichel/anna-ecommerce-site-next/README.md

 # Checks

-An e-commerce site for Nike sneakers built with the new Next.js 13 Beta (and other packages like tRPC, Next-Auth, Prisma,...)
+An e-commerce site for Nike sneakers built with the new Next.js 13 Beta (and other packages like tRPC, Next-Auth, Prisma,....)

 ## Demo